-These are just a few examples of research papers that show autistic people to be generally good, honest, caring citizens, speaking a different (not broken) social language, and learning from specialised focus.
+These are just a few examples of research papers showing positives, and showing autistic people to be generally good, honest, caring citizens, speaking a different (not broken) social language, and learning from specialised focus.
 But greatly at risk from some non-autistic people.
 And greatly at risk from inappropriate application of therapies that fail to take account of autistic reality, communication methods, motives and need.

 Here we are in 2019.
 Time to move on from the dreadful language of the 1940s and 1950s, with its negativity.

 I'd like to see more researchers starting from that good grounding of 'what are autistic people actually like', and working with us, rather than against us.
 We have fantastic work being done by PARC, for example, and Autscape.

 Read positive, modern materials such as Autism and Asperger Syndrome in Adults, by Dr Luke Beardon, or its companion book about children.